breatheco-de/content/src/content/lesson/how-to-create-unit-testing-with-Javascript-and-Jest.md

 + **Your code is more reliable and reusable:** When your code is divided into units or components where each one has its own responsibility or function, your code becomes more reliable, which gives you more confidence.
 Since you have already tested your code, you can reuse it: it is clean and efficient, and you can migrate your code and tests to a new project.

-+ Good Unit tests serve as documentation, and can define what your code is supposed to do.
++ Good Unit tests serve as **documentation**, and can define what your code is supposed to do.

 + **Unit testing improves teamwork:** You will be able to follow the logic behind your code, and your team will be able to coordinate their code accordingly.
 By reviewing each other's code, teamwork is more agile.